The following professionals lent their expertise to this article:

 Review Award Letters

-If you’re selected for an award, you’ll receive an award letter outlining the details.
-Read it carefully to understand the types and amounts of aid being awarded.
-Compare packages from different schools and programs to determine the most beneficial options.
-Contact your school’s financial aid office or the organization awarding your funds with questions.
+If you’re selected for an award, you’ll receive notice (typically in the form of an award letter) outlining the details.
+Read the notice carefully to understand the types and amounts of aid being awarded.

 Common Funding Options for Sonography and Ultrasound Tech Students